CSU Priorities for 2016

-- Support cost of living increases in the maximum Pell grant; retain any program surplus for future years; make grants available to students for year-round study
+- Provide cost of living increases in the maximum Pell grant; retain any surplus funds for future years or program improvements; restore year-round program; continue eligibility for part-time students

 - Invest in Supplemental Education Opportunity Grant (SEOG) and Work-Study with focus on need

 - Prioritize resources for institutions serving the greatest number of students with need

 The CSU is an innovative collaborator working to improve student readiness and to measure the performance of CSU-trained teachers.
 The federal government is a vital partner.

 - Provide robust funding for effective pipeline programs like GEAR UP and TRIO and expand pre-K investments

 - Maintain strong federal partnership with colleges and universities to transform the preparation of America’s teachers and school leaders

 The CSU provides more than half of all undergraduate degrees granted to California's Latino, African American and Native American students, and is a leader in transitioning veterans to the civilian workforce.
 Federal capacity building programs and targeted grants help bridge the completion gap.

 - Maintain strong support for Hispanic and Asian American and Native American Pacific Islander-serving institutions